krupalshah/Composer/README.md

 - Use `thenProduce...` methods for the task which does not take anything as an input but returns some output.
 - Use `thenTransform...` methods for the task which takes something as an input and converts it into some output.

-For example, consider a very straightforward scenario in which some independent data is fetched from remote webservice, converted into csv format, written to a file, and a message is printed to the console when all of this is done.<br/>
+For example, consider a very straightforward scenario in which some independent data is to be fetched from remote webservice, converted into csv format, written to a file, and a message is to be printed to the console when all of this is done.<br/>

 Given this information, a chain can be as written as below: